GBP/JPY analysis: Could still edge higher

 GBP/JPY

-On Monday, the British Pound declined by 65 pips or 0.41% against the Japanese Yen.
-The decline was stopped by the 50– hour simple moving average during Monday's trading session.
+During the first half of Wednesday's trading session, the British Pound declined by 107 pips or 0.67% against the Japanese Yen.
+However, the currency pair regained the lost points at the end of the day.

-Everything being equal, buyers could push the exchange rate higher during the following trading session.
-The possible target for bullish traders will be near the 158.50 area.
+All things being equal, the exchange rate could continue to trend higher during the following trading session.
+The possible target for GBP/JPY pair will be near the 159.00 level.

-However, the resistance level at 157.37 could still provide resistance for the GBP/JPY currency exchange rate within this session.
+Though, the resistance level at 158.18 could provide resistance for the currency exchange rate within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.